Best Reflective Running Gear of 2025

 • Lots of color options

-The Proviz Reflect360 Short Sleeve Top comes in an array of color options, all with reflective striping to keep you safe and visible in low light.
+The Proviz Reflective Short Sleeve Training Top comes in an array of color options, all with reflective striping to keep you safe and visible in low light.

-The reflective striping incorporated on the shirt’s arms, hips, collar, and chest are placed to maximize the chances that they’ll catch a car’s headlamp rays.
+The reflective striping on the shirt’s arms, collar, and chest maximizes its ability to catch a car’s headlamp rays.
 The material has multidirectional reflectivity and shines when highlighted by headlights, street lamps, or another runner’s light source.
-Additionally, the reflective logos add increased visibility.

 The fabric is highly wicking and quick drying, making this top a comfortable option for running in the dark during the hotter months of the year.

-Best Reflective Long-Sleeve Shirt – Runner-Up: Illuminite Long Sleeve Reflective Men’s Warm-Up Tee ($59)
+Best Reflective Long-Sleeve Shirt: Illuminite Long Sleeve Reflective Men’s Warm-Up Tee ($59)

 Best Reflective Running Gear - Illuminite Long Sleeve Reflective Mens Warm Up Tee - product photo